kalviumcommunity/s88_hridhikacapstone_studycircle/README.md

 In most schools and colleges, students silently struggle since they don't receive the assistance they require.
 Some students are excellent in some subjects but hardly assist others.
 At the same time, a lot of students can't hire tutors or simply don't dare to ask for assistance.
 There is a large gap between the ones who can assist and the ones who need it.
 StudyCircle wants to close that gap.

-Existing Application :
- Chegg, Brainly: Primarily Q&A, not actual tutoring Wyzant, Preply: Pay-per-tutor websites, typically pricey Khan Academy: Awesome videos, but no individual relationship Discord Study Servers: Fun but chaotic and difficult to organize

-What Makes StudyCircle Different?
-Students teaching students – Not teachers or experts, just friends One profile, two roles – Be a learner and a tutor Smart matching – Find someone on your level, in your timezone Chat integrated – No app switching
-AI utilities (optional) – For summarizing notes, tutor recommendations, and voice chat Free, simple, and inviting – No gates, just learning

-Tools & Tech Stack :
-Frontend:
-• React + Vite: Smooth and fast user experience
-• Tailwind CSS: Clean, modern aesthetic
-Backend:
-• Node.js + Express: Robust API setup
-• MongoDB: Easy database
-• Socket.io: For real-time chats

-Authentication:
-• Firebase Auth or JWT: Secure login with roles (learner/tutor)

-Extras:
-• Vercel + Render/Netlify: Easy and fast deployment
-• Postman: To test the backend
-• Figma: To create wireframes and mockups

 Conclusion :
 StudyCircle isn't a new app, it's a fresh way of learning.
 It reverses the model from competition to cooperation.
 Where students help students instead of being behind.
 It's light, welcoming, and designed to develop alongside students.
 In a world where learning seems to be a struggle and loneliness, StudyCircle creates a bridge one supportive student at a time.

-References :
-Wyzant
-Brainly
-Preply
-Khan Academy

 StudyCircle: Platform - Day-by-Day Plan (25 Days)